FaizChowdhury97/Cohort-Analysis-Project-on-Super-Store-Retail-Data/README.md

 2. Removed empty values from CustomerID.

-3. Removed canceled orders (invoices starting with 'C') from InvoiceNo.
+3. Removed canceled orders (invoices starting with 'C') from Invoice No.

-4. Created a "sales" column by multiplying Quantity and UnitPrice columns.
+4. Created a "sales" column by multiplying the Quantity and UnitPrice columns.

 5. Removed sales entries with 0 values.

 # Additional Tables Created

 Two additional tables were created for the project:

 ### 1. DimCustomers:

     - Contains CustomerID, First Transaction Month, and First Transaction Week.

 ### 2. DimDate:

    - Contains all unique dates from 12/1/2010 to 12/9/2011.